NiLuJe/kfmon/README.md

 First, if you're currently using fmon, it might be a good idea to uninstall it first ;).
 Since both patch the same startup script, only the last one you installed will actually "take".
 In the same vein, if you're using KSM and it is starting up at boot, it will also inhibit our startup.
 This should ensure you'll never have multiple different launchers running concurrently.

-Then, head over to the [dedicated MobileRead thread](http://www.mobileread.com/forums/showthread.php?t=274231), and simply unpack the ZIP archive to the USB root of your Kobo when it's plugged to a computer.
+Then, head over to the [dedicated MobileRead thread](http://www.mobileread.com/forums/showthread.php?t=274231), and simply unpack the ZIP archive (the main one, not the uninstaller, obviously) to the USB root of your Kobo when it's plugged to a computer.

 The package contains an example config to launch [KOReader](http://www.mobileread.com/forums/forumdisplay.php?f=276), if it is already installed, as well as a ```KoboRoot.tgz``` which will actually install KFMon itself.
 This ensures that the KOReader PNG file will first be processed by Nickel before the KoboRoot package triggers a reboot for installation.